CyborgShadow/cybot/README.md

 To copy my dev repo, simply cd into the godev directory and run `./build.sh`, then `./run.sh`.
 You'll create the container and be placed into it!

+# Usage:

+Edit the twitch_credentials.toml.template file.
+Fill in the variables.
+Rename it to twitch_credentials.toml

+`go build bot.go`
+`./bot`